thijse/Arduino-Libraries/README.markdown

 # NOTICE

-This Repository containing multiple libraries  has been suspended.
-Following Arduino Library guidelines, every library now has it's own repository.
+This Repository has been suspended.
+It used to contain multiple Arduino libraries.
+However, following Arduino Library guidelines, each of these libraries has gotten it's own repository.
+See below to find these

 ## DCF77